lucasscharenbroch/personal-site/content/projects/scheme-to-js.md

 ## Motivation

-As a part of my dive into the functional rabbit-hole, I've read a lot of [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs), which has a lot of big ideas[^big-ideas] about how programs execute and interract.
+As a part of my dive into the functional rabbit-hole, I've read a lot of [SICP](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs), which has a lot of big ideas[^big-ideas] about how programs execute and interact.
 I decided to do this project in hopes of fleshing out what these ideas might look like in a non-trivial program, and seeing to what extent I could get such a program to eat itself.

 [^big-ideas]: Big ideas include: procedures vs processes, immutability vs mutability, scoping/closures, and code as data.